 A research conducted by Nguyen and Barrett (2006) investigated the intention of firms to adopt technology-based practices using data collected from 144 export firms in Vietnam.
 The application of the technology acceptance model (TAM) enabled the authors to explain that perceived usefulness, however not perceived ease of use, of the internet is a strong predictor of intention to adopt technology based services and processes.
 Their findings further emphasised the role of market orientation on the intention of customers to adopt technology when mediated by perceived usefulness.
-Li et al. (2006) explored the link between behavioural intentions of customers towards technology adoption and their level of commitment towards websites.
-Authors associated trust held by an individual with the behavioural intention of customers to understand customer retention and customer decisionmaking strategies.
+Li, Browne, and Chau (2006) explored the link between behavioural intentions of customers towards technology adoption and their level of commitment towards websites.
+Authors associated trust held by an individual with the behavioural intention of customers to understand customer retention and customer decision-making strategies.
 They derived their results from data collected from 335 respondents to reflect upon different types of commitment, such as affective commitment and calculative commitment, other than the quality of alternatives available to customers.
 In another study, Jeppesen and Molin (2003) place emphasis on developments of interactive learning in the customer community that enables consumer innovation.
-Venkatesh et al. (2003) highlight social influence, performance expectancy, effort expectancy, and facilitating conditions as key factors that influence behavioural intention.
-Ajzen (2002) measured perceived behavioural control using two components of (1) perceived self-efficacy/perceived value and (2) perceived controllability.
-The source of perceived value as a component of customer intention to use internet space is based on the security issues model proposed by Daniel and Jonathan (2013) and Hutchinson and Warren (2003).
+Venkatesh, Morris, Davis, and Davis (2003) highlight social influence, performance expectancy, effort expectancy, and facilitating conditions as key